Sethian

 - 40 % positive mentions

-The graphics of Sethian are minimal, primarily consisting of a computer interface with logographic buttons and a notebook, which some players find too abstract and poorly realized.
-While the aesthetic choices may be justified within the game's concept, the lack of visual depth detracts from the overall experience.
-Despite this, players still find enjoyment in the gameplay, especially given the game's low price.
+The graphics in Sethian are minimal, primarily consisting of a computer interface with logographic buttons and a notebook, which some players find too abstract and poorly realized.
+While the aesthetic choices may be justified within the game's context, the lack of visual depth detracts from the overall experience.
+Despite this, some players still find enjoyment in the unique concept and gameplay.

 “The game's logographic language is interesting, but it's too abstract; there's no way to know what anything means except by consulting the in-game notebook.”